twilson63/express-couchUser/readme.md

 ### POST /api/user/signup

 Create a new user account.
 If config.verify is set, the user will be sent an email with a link to verify their account.
+If the user trying to login has enabled set to false, they will be notified to contact an admin to reactivate their account.

 ``` json
 {